Edwardian decor saw a large shift in direction from the previous Victorian era.

-Edwardian fireplaces boast simplicity with style - only the borders tend to be decorated.
+Edwardian fireplaces would be the centerpiece of an Edwardian living room, boasting simplicity with style - only the borders tended to be decorated.

 Iron and copper hoods helped to enhance the visual appearance of the fireplace.
 It was also common to see large glass mirrors positioned on mantelpieces above fireplaces; adding an antique mirror to your home would add a nice Edwardian touch.

 Edwardian furniture makers emphasised durability, opting for simple designs